Arpita-22/Arpita_AirlineReservationSystem/README.md

 The search functionality on the search page allows the user to search the available flights.

+To run the application right click on the application then run on server, then next, select 'Tomcat' as server remove the other projects and click only on that project then click finish.

+`Technologies Used`

+* Spring MVC spring data jpa
+* HTML, CSS, JavaScript
+* Maven

+` User Stories`

 To use the full functionality of the application, the user has to `login` first.
 If the User has not logged in then clicking on the signUp link in the `login` page  would take the user to the `sign up` page and after signing Up the User is taken back to the login page and after logging in they can access the main page.